 Dark Corn Syrup in One Stick of Butter Pecan Pie

-In addition to a a stick of butter, this is a dark brown syrup pecan pie.
+In addition to a a stick of butter, this is a dark corn syrup pecan pie.
 The dark syrup, Karo, gives it a traditional Southern flavor.
 It’s a very rich pie with a lot of butter, so refrigerating it for a bit helps it set up.
 You’ll also need a fairly deep dish pie crust.

 I posted this a while back and it received few good reviews from other bakers, so hopefully you’ll take that as an endorsement if you are looking for a good pie recipe.